About the School

 Welcome to Sewanee Elementary School, a community school that embraces parental and community involvement.
 Our wonderfully creative and enthusiastic staff believes in preparing every child not only academically for the next step in their education but also socially, emotionally, and physically.
 To this end, Sewanee believes in teaching across the curriculum and teaching outside the four walls.

-At SES the arts are an integral part in the education of the whole child.
+At SES the arts are an integral part of the education of the whole child.
 Throughout the school year, every grade is involved in a musical skit in which they not only are learning acting and music, but also, history, culture and public speaking.
 Each year our students participate in several county wide art competitions as well.
 With support from our PTO, the Nashville Opera annually visits.
 Our very involved PTO even organizes what has become a very successful book swap at the end of each school year.

 We strive to find opportunities for students to take an active role in the life of the school.
 Each year during American Education Week our students dress as their favorite book character/author to encourage and share the love and joy of reading.
 Throughout the year students participate in a Famous Persons Wax Museum or other such academic endeavor.
 We have an annual staff that is student oriented.
 Our weekly assemblies offer a time to sing together, recognize students, and to welcome special guests.